cdellacqua/signals.js/README.md

 The only major change is the refactoring of nOfSubscriptions.
 Up until V4 it was a getter property, in V5 it's a function.

 This change is meant to prevent common pitfalls that occur when composing signals in custom objects.
-As an example, when using {...signal$, myCustomExtension() { /* my code */ } }, the object spread syntax would previously capture the current value returned by the getter, making the field a regular object property that couldn't update on its own.
+As an example, when using `{...signal$, myCustomExtension() { /* my code */ } }`, the object spread syntax would previously capture the current value returned by the getter, making the field a regular object property that couldn't update on its own.
 It's now possible to use the spread syntax, because it will capture the function